zephyrproject-rtos/zephyr/boards/96boards/wistrio/doc/96b_wistrio.rst

 Chapter 29 of Application note `AN2606`_.
 The ROM bootloader supports flashing via UART, and I2C protocols.

-Here is an example for building and flashing the :ref:`hello_world` application using `stm32flash`_ command line utility:
+Here is an example for building and flashing the :zephyr:code-sample:`hello_world` application using `stm32flash`_ command line utility:

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world